marsfan/Farming-Simulator-Mod-Doc/CONTRIBUTING.md

 requirements from breaking other projects you might have.
 Note that Python virtual environments are not complete virtual machines (like VirtualBox), but simply a special folder structure to keep each project's requirements seperate

+The same applies for if you want to modify/experiment with scriptsin the utils folder.
+In that folder is a requirements file with all of the requirements for the utilities.

 ### Testing Schemas
 If you want to test modifications you have made to a schema document (one that ends in `.xsd`), you will have to modify an xml file to properly reference the schema file.
 An example below is for a xml file for a placeable object.